-This presents a unique opportunity to shape the future of cybersecurity at the UW, ensuring our cutting-edge research, scholarship and administrative operations are protected from evolving threats.
-Join us on this exciting journey as we strive to create a secure and resilient digital landscape that empowers our community and supports the University’s mission.
+This presents a remarkable opportunity to shape the future of research computing at the UW, ensuring our world-class research, scholarship, and administrative operations have the necessary computational power and capabilities to handle the increasing complexity of big data and computational science.
+Join us on this thrilling journey as we strive to create a robust, high-performance digital research environment that bolsters our community and aligns with the University’s mission.

 Since our founding in 1861, the University of Washington has been a hub for learning, innovation, problem solving and community building.
 Driven by a mission to serve the greater good, our students, faculty and staff tackle today’s most pressing challenges with courage and creativity, making a difference across Washington state — and around the world.

 UW is recognized as one of the most innovative public universities in the world, and consistently ranks among the top public universities as well.
 We are home to seven Nobel Prize winners, 17 MacArthur Fellows, 189 members of the National Academies of Sciences, Engineering and Medicine, and 193 fellows in the American Association for the Advancement of Science.
 We are also the top recipient of federal research dollars among public universities.

 “#10 Best Big Cities in U.S.,”-Condé Nast Traveler, 2022 Reader’s Choice Award

 Our faculty and staff are dedicated to our students and their success.
 This spring, more than 65,000 students applied to become a Husky, one of the largest applicant pools in the school’s history.
 This makes us a people-driven university, with public service and positive impact deeply ingrained in our culture.